For students who have access to the lab. This means that a member of the lab staff has:

 - When you take something from the shelves (a book, headphones, VR devices) then put them back to the same place afterwards.
 This is so that people can always easily find the right stuff they are looking for and so that there would not be arbitrary things on the workstations when the next student comes.

 - When using the HTC Vive, remember to unplug the lighthouses, when you are done.
 They have moving parts, which should not be moving when no one is using the Vive.
-Also make sure that the HDMI cable does not tangle too much.
-After using the Vive, untangle the cord and plug in the controllers to charge the batteries
+Please also refer to the Wireless HTC Vive Guide below.
+After using the Vive, untangle the cord and plug in the controllers to charge the batteries.

 - When something runs out (paper, pens, sticky notes, candy) or breaks (a cable, a controller), then notify a member of the staff immediately, so that we can restock as quickly as possible.